natario1/CameraView/README.md

 ### Other camera events

 Make sure you can react to different camera events by setting up one or more `CameraListener` instances.
+All these are executed on the UI thread.

 ```java
 camera.addCameraListener(new CameraListener() {